-Tony Bennett, Sting, Kelly Clarkson and more weigh in on #MeToo movement
+Camila Cabello, Kelly Clarkson and more weigh in on #MeToo movement

 Andrew Lloyd Webber

 "It isn't just the issue that's been going on all over the workplace ... look at what's going on with women in Burma now ...
-I'm a big supporter of everybody's rights but women's rights in particular because I owe so much to the women who have been so fantastic in my theater career."
+I'm a big supporter of everybody's rights, but women's rights in particular because I owe so much to the women who have been so fantastic in my theater career."

 "What I have always thought since I was a kid and I burnt my training bra at the first women's demonstration, that's how I grew up.
-I thought that things would change but things haven't really changed and we all have our stories but it always felt like the people coming after you would have it easier -- but no, here we are.
+I thought that things would change but things haven't really changed and we all have our stories.
+But it always felt like the people coming after you would have it easier -- but no, here we are.
 I think sisterhood is a powerful thing ...
-Women are always told they've had their quota of women, women are always told they can't make as much as a man.
+Women are always told they've had their quota of women.
+Women are always told they can't make as much as a man.
 Women are always told they can't get that promotion.
 It's Time's Up, now."

 Kelly Clarkson